Mbed-TLS/mbedtls/docs/architecture/testing/driver-interface-test-strategy.md

-instrumentation in the test drivers described in the previous section, in order to check that drivers are called when they're supposed to, and that the core behaves as expected when they return errors (in particular, that we fall back to the built-in implementation when the driver returns `NOT_SUPPORTED).
+instrumentation in the test drivers described in the previous section, in order to check that drivers are called when they're supposed to, and that the core behaves as expected when they return errors (in particular, that we fall back to the built-in implementation when the driver returns `NOT_SUPPORTED`).

 This is `test_suite_psa_crypto_driver_wrappers`, which is maintained manually (that is, the test cases in the `.data` files are not auto-generated).
 The entire test suite depends on the test drivers being enabled (`PSA_CRYPTO_DRIVER_TEST`), which is not the case in the default or full config.

+The test suite is focused on driver usage (mostly by checking the expected number of hits) but also does some validation of the results: for deterministic algorithms, known-answers tests are used, and for the rest, some consistency checks are done (more or less detailled depending on the algorithm and build configuration).

 #### Configurations coverage